dexidp/dex/Documentation/storage.md

 ## Couchbase

 Dex requires Couchbase Server 5.1 or later version.
-When using Couchbase, admins should create the primary index for the bucket that is going to be used.

 Couchbase bucket creation can be done manually using couchbase GUI, CLI or its API.
 More information can be found in the couchbase guide [create bucket](https://docs.couchbase.com/server/current/manage/manage-buckets/create-bucket.html) section.